-These scrumptious oatmeal cookies are lower in sugar than conventional recipes; banana, raisins and chocolate chips add sweetness.
+These scrumptious chocolate chip-oatmeal cookies are lower in sugar than conventional recipes.
+Chocolate chips, banana and raisins add sweetness.
 I used a mix of coconut oil and butter.
-Whole wheat flour and a few spoonfuls of flax seed add to the nutritional value.
-Shredded coconut and walnuts provide delicious crunch and fiber.
+Whole wheat flour adds to the nutritional value.
+Shredded or flaked coconut and walnuts provide delicious crunch and fiber.
 These cookies are great crumbled over your morning oatmeal or just enjoyed with a glass of milk.

 Have all ingredients at room temperature

 ½ cup white unbleached flour

 ½ cup finely ground whole wheat flour

 ¼ cup coconut oil (I used extra virgin)

 1 ½ tsp vanilla

 1 large speckled banana, smashed

 ½ cup shredded unsweetened coconut